Assignment at the Frontier: Identifying the Frontier Structural Function and Bounding Mean Deviations: Introduction

 \section{Introduction}

-This paper analyzes a model in which an outcome equals a function of observed variables minus a nonnegative unobserved deviation.
-The function represents a frontier structural function (FSF) relating observables to the outcome; the nonnegative unobservable is the deviation from the FSF.\footnote{The FSF is analogous to the average structural function (ASF) defined by \cite{blundell2003endogeneity}.} The assumption that deviations are nonnegative is motivated by applications where they represent inefficiencies or other wedges, such as regulations, markups, or taxes.
-The observables, which we refer to as inputs given our focus on production functions, may be endogenous (statistically dependent on the deviation).
+This paper analyzes a model in which an outcome equals a function of inputs minus a nonnegative unobserved deviation.
+The function represents a frontier structural function (FSF) relating inputs to the outcome; the nonnegative unobservable is the deviation from the FSF.\footnote{The FSF is analogous to the average structural function (ASF) defined by \cite{blundell2003endogeneity}.} The assumption that deviations are nonnegative is motivated by applications where they represent inefficiencies or other wedges, such as regulations, markups, or taxes.
+The inputs may be endogenous (statistically dependent on the deviation).
 If zero lies in the support of the deviation given inputs---an assumption we term \textit{assignment at the frontier}---then the FSF is identified by the supremum of the outcome at those inputs, even when inputs are correlated with the deviation.
 Like random assignment, assignment at the frontier obviates the need for instrumental variables; unlike random assignment, inputs need not be exogenous.

 For example, consider a production function where output equals a linear function of labor minus (nonnegative) inefficiency.
 When firms choose labor optimally based on productivity, labor is endogenous, and hence correlated with inefficiency.
 As a result, the conditional mean of output given labor does not identify the marginal productivity of labor, because as labor varies, changes in mean output conflate the effect of labor with changes in average inefficiency (so ordinary least squares is biased).
 However, when inefficiency enters separably,\footnote{Section~\ref{se:ASF} discusses when the frontier identifies the production and mean production functions under additive separability and input rescaling, and when input-inefficiency interactions prevent identification.} the conditional supremum of output given labor does identify the marginal productivity: as labor varies, changes in frontier output are due only to the effect of labor, since frontier firms have zero inefficiency given labor.
 The source of identification differs.
 Identification of the mean production function typically comes from mean independence of productivity and a set of exogenous variables.
 In contrast, identification of the frontier production function comes from the presence of firms arbitrarily close to efficiency, given inputs.